gaia-platform/GaiaPlatform/production/db/memory_manager/README.md

 ## Design/implementation notes

+### Note on current implmentation

+The notes below cover the planned implementation.
+However, the current implementation is simpler.
+The Memory Manager exposes a simple interface for doing incremental allocations that is used directly by the client for each object allocation.
+The Chunk Manager is not used at all.
+After the client will be updated to use memory in chunk increments via a chunk manager, the incremental server allocation method will be dropped and the design will start aligning with the description below.

 ### Use cases

-The Memory Manager contains two main components: the memory manager itself and a stack allocator:
+The Memory Manager contains two main components: the memory manager itself and a chunk manager:

 * Memory manager (MM) component:
-  * This is used to initialize a memory range for use, as well as for the initial population of this region with data.
+  * This is used by the server to manage a large memory range by allocating memory from it and then ensuring that memory continues to be available by compacting allocations.
-  * After the data is loaded, during normal database operations, the memory manager is mainly used to allocate memory for stack allocators and to free their unused memory.
-  * During the freeing of the unused stack allocator memory, the memory manager will also collect all released memory (the old versions of updated entities) and will mark them as free.
+  * All allocations are done as 4MB 'chunks'.
+The chunks can be further used through instances of the chunk manager class.
-* Stack allocator (SA) component:
+* Chunk manager (CM) component:
-  * This is used during normal database operation, to allocate memory within a transaction from a large block that is managed through the stack allocator.
-It is also used to deallocate older allocations.
+  * This is used by the client to allocate memory from a chunk.
+It can also be used by the server to process the allocations made by the client in a chunk.
-  * It supports rollback of the last allocations/deletions.
-  * Its metadata is public, to allow it to be processed by different components.
-  * Given that only a part of the memory managed by the stack allocator will be used by its corresponding transaction, the remainder will be freed by a call to the MM.
+  * It is meant to be used by the client across multiple transactions.
+As such, it allows quickly reverting all allocations made since the last commit.
+  * The allocation unit inside a chunk is 64B.
+There is a chunk metadata block that uses a bitmap to indicate the status of all allocation units in the block.
-  * A stack allocator is allocated on the heap and is meant to be used by a single thread at a time.
+  * A chunk manager is allocated on the heap and is meant to be used by a single thread at a time.

 The MM is a server component.
-The SA can be initialized on either server or client.
-On client it can manage the memory assigned to the client session.
-On server it can be initialized to help read the memory written by a client.
+The CM can be initialized on either server or client.
+On client, it will manage the memory assigned to the client session.
+On server, it can be initialized to help read the memory written by a client.

 ### Operation details

 * MM:
-  * The MM keeps track of several important pieces of information.
-Its metadata is stored directly in the MM instance.
-  * Freed memory blocks are tracked through `memory_record_t` objects (the method of this tracking is under development and has not been finalized).
-  * Memory allocations are made from the start of the memory block, moving left->right if we imagine memory as increasing in address from left to right.
-Each allocated memory block has its size recorded right before the start of the block made available to users.
-This means that the size of a block is always available if we know its starting address.
-The exception to this rule are the "raw" allocations that are made for being used by SAs - those do not get prefixed with their size.
+  * Memory allocations are made from the start of the memory range, moving left->right if we imagine memory as increasing in address from left to right.
+If the end of the range is reached, allocations will wrap around and restart from the beginning of the range.
+To permit this approach, a compaction process will ensure that allocated memory is always packed "behind" the next allocation offset.
-* SA
+* CM
-  * The SA uses a metadata block to track its important information.
-This block is allocated at the end of the memory block managed by the SA.
+  * The CM uses a metadata block to track the use of allocation units within the chunk it manages.
+This block is allocated at the beginning of the memory block managed by the CM.
-  * SA allocations start from the beginning of the block and grow left->right.
+  * CM allocations start from the beginning of the block and grow left->right.
-  * For each allocation or deallocation, the SA also writes a record after its metadata block, so these records get added right->left.
-  * The metadata block together with the allocation records form a complete allocation record.
-The SA interface provides access to this data.

-MM performs two types of allocations:
-* Regular allocations - these return an offset to the allocated memory block.
-This block is prefixed by a metadata block.
-* Raw allocations - these also return an offset to an allocated memory block, but this block is not prefixed by a metadata block.
-When using such allocations with a stack allocator, the stack allocator will then perform regular allocations that will get prefixed by metadata blocks.

 ### Metadata

 * MM
-  * Currently, MM metadata tracks the following information:
+  * Currently, MM doesn't track any metadata internally and only relies on the metadata stored in each chunk.
-    * The start of the main memory block that is available for allocations.
-This will shrink as more allocations are being made
-    * List of freed memory blocks.
-The memory manager will attempt to allocate memory from these before using the main memory block.
-* SA
+* CM
-  * The SA metadata tracks the following:
+  * The CM metadata tracks the following:
-    * The count of allocations made so far.
-    * The memory location where the next allocation can be made.
+    * The last allocated 64B allocation unit index.
-* MM memory allocation
+    * The last committed 64B allocation unit index
-  * Each block allocated by the MM using allocate() is prefixed by a small metadata block that records its size.
-This allows us to find the size of an allocation given its starting offset.
-This behavior differentiates allocate() from allocate_raw().
+    * A bitmap indicating the use of each allocation unit.

+Determining the size of an allocation given just an address can be done by deserializing the database object at that address.

 ### Access synchronization